|Written by Robert|

 Over one hundred years pass by; we fast forward to Dublin of the 1950s.
 During renovations in the church, the remains are rediscovered and are removed from storage.

 Worldwide, St Valentine is known as the patron saint of love and lovers, but not a lot of people know that the remains of St. Valentine have been lying around in a Dublin church since 1836.
 It is open daily to the public so you can drop in and say hello.

 To honour his passing a special side altar and shrine were built to house St Valentine's remains and to allow people and lovers to come and pay their respects and to pray for him.

 A new statue of the saint which was carved for the alter shows the Saint wearing the red cloth of the martyr and holding his symbolic crocus aloft in blessing all lovers.

 The black casket which contains St Valentines remains is kept in a niche under the altar which is secured by a gate.
 On top of the casket is the coat of arms of Pope Gregory XVI inscribed with the words "This Shrine contains the sacred body of Saint Valentinus (Valentine) the Martyr, together with a small vessel said to be tinged with the saint's blood."

 The Shrine of St Valentine today

-Everyone is welcome to drop in and see the shrine for yourself as many people do from all over the world specially on February 14th.
+Everyone is welcome to drop in and see the shrine for yourself as many people do from all over the world especially on February 14th.

-How did St Valentine become patron saint of lovers ?
+How did St Valentine become the patron saint of lovers?